mustberuss/patentsview/api-changes-2021.md

         "currently has restrictions on the number of fields/groups you can ", "request).
 Try slimming down your field list and trying again."
 13. problems with cast-pv-data.R  We need the dots when requesting data, ex. assignees_at_grant.state at patent endpoint, but then we don't want the dots when casting.
 Probably need to remove the dots from the fake web pages and rescrape.  get_fields would need to add the groups and dot when the fields are nested.
 It's the one test that fails.
+14. casting may only be necessary to convert dates, the new version of the api seems to return integers and floats.
+Exception seems to be assignees_at_grant.type, it's a string that probably should be an int

 ## Try it yourself